 Exams will be CLOSED BOOK.
 It is expected that a student will have a basic scientific calculator and writing implements.
-All books, notes, computers, programmable calculators, communicating calculators, Smart phones, I-phones or equivalents, cell phones, as well as backpacks, purses, etc. are to be placed at the sides or front of the room during an exam.
-A student must produce his/her valid student identification card or Texas Driver's License if requested in order to take any exam.
+During exams, all books, notes, computers, programmable calculators, communicating calculators, smart-phones or equivalents, cell phones, as well as backpacks, purses, and watches etc. will not be brought into the Testing Center.
+A student will need to present his/her valid Comet card in order to take any exam.

-Your course grade will be based on the two best of the three semester exams plus the final exam, and homework average.
-Each of the highest two (out of three) semester exams counts for 30% of your grade.
-No make up exams will be given.
-The final exam counts for 30% of your grade.
-3% of your grade is based on the survey exams described below.
-Homework counts for 7% of your grade.
+Your course grade will be based on the two best of the three semester exams, the final and your homework grade.
+Each of the two highest semester exams count for 29% of your grade.
+The Final counts for 29% of your grade.
+No make-up exams will be given.
+3% of your grade is based on the survey quizzes described below.
+Homework counts for 10% of your grade.